data-integrations/wrangler/docs/directives/send-to-error.md

 ## Usage Notes

-The most common use of the `send-to-error` directive is to filter out records that are not part of clean data.
+The most common use of the SEND-TO-ERROR directive is to filter out records that are not part of clean data.
 This is a data cleansing directive to remove records that do not conform to specified rules.